Using mulch is a really good idea when you’re trying to protect your plants. It can help you out as a gardener in so many different ways.

 You can use standard white vinegar to make a spray that is capable of killing mushrooms.
 Simply put one part white vinegar and four parts water into a spray bottle.

 After mixing things up, you’ll be ready to start spraying the mulch down.
 The acetic acid in the vinegar is going to be able to kill the mushrooms quickly and you’ll be happy with the results.

 This is another great option for anyone who wants to solve this problem without having to spend too much cash.
 You can easily mix up a vinegar spray that can kill mushrooms and you’ll be able to do this whenever you happen to notice them on your property.

 Soapy water might be able to do the trick if you don’t have baking soda or vinegar that you can use.
 For this to work, you’re just going to need to use a bit of dish soap.

 Mix two tablespoons of dish soap with three gallons of water.
 Once you have your mixture made up, you’re just going to need to spray it directly on the mushrooms.

 This simple mixture should be able to take care of mild mushroom problems.
-So long as you have dish soap in your house, it’ll be possible to get rid of the mushrooms in your mulch.
+So long as you have dish soap in your house, it’ll be possible to get rid of the them in your mulch.

 5 – Start Keeping Your Yard Clean